-While our algorithm's worst-case complexity may increase with time under intelligently-designed stealthy attacks, we argued that it is challenging for attackers to execute such attacks due to the requirement of a complete understanding of the system and estimation algorithm and substantial computational resources.
+While our algorithm's worst-case complexity may increase over time under intelligently designed stealthy attacks, we argued that such attacks are challenging to execute due to the requirement of a complete understanding of the system and estimation algorithm, and substantial computational resources.
 Nonetheless, we suggested various strategies to reduce the complexity of our algorithm to facilitate its implementation.

-We also incorporated a secure point-based state estimator into our algorithm to prune the candidate sets when less than half of the sensors can be compromised.
-This strategy's effectiveness depends on an accurate approximation of the guaranteed estimation error provided by the secure point-based state estimator.
-Nonetheless, the modified algorithm provides asymptotic convergence guarantees with an explicit upper bound that depends only the known process and measurement noise, and not on the attack signals.

 Our future work will focus on the set-based secure state estimation of nonlinear systems and developing a data-driven approach for secure estimation when the system model is unknown.
 We also highlight several open questions that remain unaddressed in this paper.
 For instance, devising better agreement protocols that can improve the lower bounds on the detectable, identifiable, and filterable attack signals will further strengthen the set-based estimation approach presented in this paper.
-The question of computational complexity under stealthy attacks remains to be addressed in a rigorous manner.
+The question of computational complexity under stealthy attacks remains to be addressed rigorously.
 The stability of the estimated set is only addressed for the case when strictly less than half of the sensors are attacked.
-When more than half of the sensors are attacked, it is challenging to upper bound the estimated set by a contracting set.
-Finally, from the attacker's perspective, analyzing the complexity of generating stealthy attacks that result in the increased complexity of the set-based estimation is an interesting research problem.
+When more than half of the sensors are attacked, it is challenging to upper-bound the estimated set by a contracting set.
+Finally, from the attacker's perspective, analyzing the complexity of generating stealthy attacks that increase the complexity of the set-based estimation is an interesting research problem.